powderluv/vllm-docs/README.md

 docker build -f Dockerfile.rocm -t <your_tag> --build-arg BUILD_HIPBLASLT=1 --build-arg USE_CYTHON=1 .
 ```

-For details on all the dependecies, please refer to: https://github.com/ROCm/vllm/blob/165837071089100caeabb364abe81085d976bc72/Dockerfile.rocm
+For details on all the dependencies, please refer to: https://github.com/ROCm/vllm/blob/165837071089100caeabb364abe81085d976bc72/Dockerfile.rocm